Sunday, September 29, 2024

 Throne Room

 1. The Alhambra (Granada) - If there were a 7 Wonders of Spain list, the Alhambra would most likely take the first spot.
 In 1238, with the "Reconquest" of Spain by the Christians in full bloom, Abdallah Ibn al-Ahmar decided to strengthen the defenses of Granada by building a fortified palace on Sabika Hill.
 During the reign of the Nasrid Dynasty, the Alhambra was transformed into a palatine city, complete with aqueducts that supplied the mountain top with an adequate supply of fresh water.
 Over the course of the next 250 years, the caliphs continually added to the complex, building new palaces and converting the older ones into ornate governmental buildings or housing for other important individuals.
 As the other Islamic strongholds of Andalucía fell to the Christian monarchs, Granada became the last stronghold of the Islamic forces in Europe.
 In December of 1491, the aptly named Catholic monarchs, Fernando and Isabel, marched into Granada accompanied by an army of overwhelming numbers.
-Rather than Muhammad XII of Granada capitulated in January of 1492, allowing the Alhambra to be spared a brutal attack.
+Rather than fight a bloody war, Muhammad XII of Granada capitulated in January of 1492, allowing the Alhambra to be spared a brutal attack.
 Upon the exodus of the Islamic forces, Fernando and Isabel took possession of the citadel.
-Their son, Carlos V, built his own palace on the summit - a cubed building with a circular courtyard which stands out due to its incongruity with the Moorish architecture which dominates the remainder of the hill.
+Their grandson, Carlos V, built his own palace on the summit - a cubed building with a circular courtyard which stands out due to its incongruity with the Moorish architecture which dominates the remainder of the hill.
 The Alhambra was declared a UNESCO World Heritage Site in 1984.
-Although some of the ancient structures have long since been replaced, the complex currently contains: the Alcazaba (fortress), a fortified will with 13 defensive towers, the Palace of Charles V, Comares Palace, the Palace of the Lions, Partal Palace, the Palace of Abencerrajes, the Palace of the Convent of San Francisco, Generalife Palace, and numerous plazas, gates, towers and gardens.
+Although some of the ancient structures have long since been replaced, the complex currently contains: the Alcazaba (fortress), a fortified wall with 13 defensive towers, the Palace of Charles V, Comares Palace, the Palace of the Lions, Partal Palace, the Palace of Abencerrajes, the Palace of the Convent of San Francisco, Generalife Palace, and numerous plazas, gates, towers and gardens.
 The geometrically themed artwork on the walls, which was carved or painted by hand, is absolutely exquisite.

 Wide view of the Alhambra complex